How to apply code review best practices with proper tools.

 Enabling time off

 Being the only point of contact on a piece of code is not the luckiest fate everyone dreams of.
 Likewise, nobody wants to deal with a critical piece of code they didn’t write (especially during an emergent situation while production).

 Code reviews share knowledge across the team.
 That is why any team member can take the initiative and continue managing the code.
 However, with no single developer on the critical path, it also means people in the team can take time off as needed.
 The code review process is a good way to find freedom when you find yourself tied to a desk on the version control system.

 Mentoring newer engineers

-According to the Agile philosophy, when new members join the team more experienced engineers mentor the newer members.
-Code reviews help to facilitate conversations about the codebase.
+According to the Agile philosophy, when new members join the team, more experienced engineers mentor the newer members.
+Code reviews is a great tool to facilitate conversations about the codebase.
 By the way, teams often have hidden knowledge within the code that surfaces during code review.

 What Are the Common Code Review Approaches?

 How to perform a code review?
 Let’s consider four ways to do it.

 When a given piece of code is ready for review, colleagues receive the file via email with a request to review it as soon as their workflow permits.
 This process might certainly be more adaptive and flexible than more traditional approaches.
 The email thread of suggestions and opinions tends to get complicated fast, leaving the original coder on his/her own to sort through it all.

 This method of writing software puts developers side by side, working on the same code together and checking each other’s work.
 This is actually one of the hallmarks of XP (Extreme Programming).
 This suits senior developers to mentor junior colleagues.
 However, as authors tend to be too close to their own work, other approaches to code review may provide more objectivity.